 How does PRP assist in Hair Transplantation?

-Platelet Rich Plasma, thereby does amplify the naturally occurring wound, which gets healed by the WBC and platelets received from the surroundings.
+Thus, the Platelet Rich Plasma amplifies the naturally occurring wound, which is then healed by the WBCs and Platelets received.

-Whole blood of 20ml is collected from peripheral veins and later transferred to test tubes that contain sodium citrate.
-The test tubes are kept in a Centrifuging machine and then Centrifuge done for arriving at PRP (platelet concentration here is much greater, more than five times the normal value).
-Multiple minute holes are created in the scalp region with the assistance of derma roller.
-PRP is then injected in the scalp region or pasting is carried out over derma rolled region.
+From a peripheral vein, 20 ml of blood is collected and transferred to a test tube containing sodium citrate.
+The test tubes are placed in a centrifuge and processed to obtain the PRP (platelet concentration is much greater, five times the normal value).
+Using a derma roller, multiple miniature holes are created in the scalp.
+The PRP is then injected in the scalp by the process of pasting.